psycedelicAI/high-security-facility-concept/docs/master-services-agreement.md

 ---

-## 1. Purpose
+## 1. Definitions

-The purpose of this Agreement is to define the terms under which the Provider shall deliver conceptual, strategic, architectural, governance, and pricing-related services for a high-security facility project.
+- **"Services"** means the conceptual, strategic, architectural, governance, and pricing-related services provided by the Provider under this Agreement.

-The services under this Agreement are intended for **planning, estimation, design, analysis, and conceptual development purposes only**.
+- **"Deliverables"** means any documents, diagrams, frameworks, models, or other materials delivered by the Provider.

-This Agreement does **not** include physical construction, hardware procurement, installation, or operational deployment unless expressly stated in a written Statement of Work ("SOW") or addendum signed by both Parties.
+- **"SOW"** means a Statement of Work, project appendix, or written confirmation signed or agreed to by both Parties.
+- **"Confidential Information"** means any non-public information disclosed by one Party to the other.

 ---

+## 2. Purpose

+The purpose of this Agreement is to define the terms under which the Provider shall deliver high-level conceptual, strategic, architectural, governance, and pricing services for high-security facility projects.

+The Services are provided **solely for planning, estimation, design, analysis, and conceptual development purposes**.
+This Agreement does **not** cover physical construction, hardware procurement, installation, or operational deployment unless expressly included in a signed SOW.

+---

-## 2. Scope of Services
+## 3. Scope of Services

-Depending on the applicable project tier and written scope, the Provider may perform one or more of the following services:
+The Provider may deliver services across the following categories, as specified in the applicable SOW:

-### 2.1 Concept & Planning
+### 3.1 Concept & Planning
-- High-level project framing
+- High-level project framing and threat modeling
-- Threat modeling
 - Trust architecture principles
 - Zone logic and movement flow concepts
 - Initial roadmap and documentation

-### 2.2 Full Architecture & Governance
+### 3.2 Full Architecture & Governance
-- Detailed trust architecture
+- Detailed trust architecture and operational model design
-- Operational model design
-- Policy baseline development
-- Escalation and recovery logic
+- Policy baseline, escalation, and recovery logic
-- Governance framework
-- Privileged access model
+- Governance framework and privileged access model
 - Degraded operations planning

-### 2.3 Enterprise / Multi-Site Program
+### 3.3 Enterprise / Multi-Site Program
-- Multi-site coordination
+- Multi-site coordination and governance
-- Cross-site governance structure
-- Training framework design
-- Implementation support planning
+- Training framework and implementation support planning
-- Program-level escalation procedures
-- Long-term governance support
+- Long-term governance and escalation procedures

-### 2.4 Pricing Framework / Mockup Development
+### 3.4 Pricing Framework & Mockups
-- Conceptual pricing matrix
+- Conceptual pricing matrices and tiered structures
-- Tiered project structure
-- Complexity multipliers
-- Escalation rules
-- Scenario modeling
+- Scenario modeling and estimation frameworks
-- Estimation framework documentation

 ---

-## 3. Deliverables
+## 4. Deliverables

-Deliverables may include, but are not limited to:

-- Project overview documents
-- Concept diagrams
-- Trust architecture framework
-- Zone and movement logic model
-- Pricing model or estimation matrix
-- Threat classification framework
-- Governance and escalation documentation
-- Summary reports and recommendations
-- Planning notes and presentation materials
-- Mockup release notes or concept documentation

-All deliverables shall be defined in the applicable SOW, project appendix, or written email confirmation between the Parties.
+All Deliverables will be defined in the applicable SOW.
+They may include project overviews, concept diagrams, architecture frameworks, pricing models, threat classifications, governance documents, and recommendations.

 ---

-## 4. Project Classification

-Projects shall be classified according to one or more of the following factors:

-- Threat level
-- Facility size
-- Number of floors
-- Number of sites
-- Operational sensitivity
-- Privileged access requirements
-- Critical infrastructure exposure

-The Parties acknowledge that any project involving privileged technical zones, server rooms, or critical infrastructure shall be classified **at minimum as Medium threat level**.

-Projects containing multiple critical zones, sensitive operational dependencies, or high-value operations may be classified as **High or Critical**.

----

-## 5. Pricing Framework
+## 5. Project Classification & Pricing

-### 5.1 Service Tiers
-- Concept & Planning
-- Full Architecture & Governance
-- Enterprise / Multi-Site Program

-### 5.2 Pricing Formula

-Unless otherwise agreed in writing:
+Projects will be classified based on threat level, size, complexity, and sensitivity.
+Pricing shall be calculated as:

 **Adjusted Price = Base Fee × Threat Multiplier × Size Multiplier × Floor Multiplier × Site Multiplier**

-### 5.3 Currency
-All pricing, fees, refunds, and cancellation amounts shall be denominated in **USD**.

-### 5.4 Pricing Estimates
-Any pricing matrix, quote, or calculation shared by the Provider is **conceptual** unless expressly marked as a binding fixed-fee offer in writing.
+All amounts are in **United States Dollars (USD)** unless otherwise agreed.
+Pricing estimates are non-binding unless expressly stated as a fixed-fee offer in writing.

-### 5.5 Payment Structure

-Unless otherwise agreed in the SOW:
+**Payment Terms** (unless otherwise agreed in SOW):

-- **50%** due upon signing or project commencement
+- 50% upon signing / commencement
-- **25%** due at the mid-point milestone
+- 25% at mid-point milestone
-- **25%** due upon final delivery
+- 25% upon final delivery

-For larger engagements, milestone billing may be used instead of the standard split.

 ---

 ## 6. Change Requests

-Any change to scope, deliverables, schedule, assumptions, or pricing must be documented **in writing**.
+Any changes to scope, deliverables, schedule, or pricing must be agreed in writing via an amended SOW or addendum.

-If the Client requests additional work outside the agreed scope, the Provider may revise the timeline, pricing, deliverables, or require an amended SOW or new addendum.
-No change shall be binding unless confirmed in writing by both Parties.

 ---

 ## 7. Client Responsibilities

-The Client shall provide, in a timely manner:
-- Project requirements
-- Relevant site information
-- Access to stakeholders
-- Necessary approvals
-- Clarifications and feedback
-- Security constraints and operational limitations

-Delays caused by missing or delayed Client input may result in schedule extensions or re-pricing.
+The Client shall provide timely access to requirements, site information, stakeholders, and feedback.
+Delays caused by the Client may result in adjusted timelines and/or re-pricing.

 ---

 ## 8. Provider Responsibilities

-The Provider shall:
-- Perform services in a professional manner
-- Use reasonable skill and care
-- Deliver agreed outputs according to scope
-- Maintain confidentiality
-- Communicate material risks, blockers, or scope issues in a timely manner

-The Provider does **not** guarantee any particular operational, security, business, or technical outcome unless expressly agreed in writing.
+The Provider shall perform the Services with reasonable skill and care and maintain confidentiality.
+The Provider does **not** guarantee any specific operational, security, or business outcome.

 ---

-## 9. Confidentiality
+## 9. Intellectual Property

-Both Parties agree to keep confidential all non-public information shared during the project, including security architecture, site details, operational procedures, pricing assumptions, technical documentation, and sensitive facility logic.

-This confidentiality obligation **survives termination** of the Agreement.
+- Pre-existing IP of each Party remains its property.
+- Custom Deliverables created specifically for the Client become the Client’s property upon **full payment**.
+- The Provider retains rights to its methodologies, templates, know-how, and non-client-specific materials.

+The Client is granted a worldwide, perpetual license to use the Deliverables for internal purposes.

 ---

-## 10. Intellectual Property
+## 10. Confidentiality

-Unless otherwise agreed in writing:
-- Pre-existing intellectual property remains the property of the originating Party.
-- Custom deliverables created specifically under this Agreement become the property of the Client upon **full payment**.
-- The Provider retains rights to general methodologies, know-how, templates, and non-client-specific frameworks.
+Both Parties shall keep Confidential Information strictly confidential.
+This obligation survives termination of the Agreement for a period of **7 years** (or indefinitely for trade secrets).

 ---

 ## 11. Security and Access

-Where the project involves sensitive environments, the Provider agrees to comply with the Client’s reasonable security protocols (access control, escort requirements, secure communication, etc.).

-The Client shall only grant access to information reasonably necessary for the Provider to perform the services.
+The Provider shall comply with the Client’s reasonable security protocols.
+The Client shall only provide access to information reasonably necessary for the Services.

 ---

-## 12. Liability Limitations
+## 12. Compliance

-To the fullest extent permitted by law:
-- The Provider shall not be liable for indirect, incidental, special, or consequential damages.
-- The Provider’s total liability shall not exceed the amount paid under the applicable SOW.
-- The Provider is not responsible for implementation failures, third-party failures, or Client decisions based on conceptual materials.

-Nothing in this Agreement excludes liability that cannot legally be excluded.
+The Client represents that it will comply with all applicable export control, sanctions, and anti-corruption laws (including FCPA and UK Bribery Act).
+The Provider may suspend Services if it reasonably believes continued performance would violate such laws.

 ---

-## 13. Term
+## 13. Data Protection

-This Agreement shall remain in effect for **[6 months]** from the Effective Date, unless terminated earlier.
-The term may be extended by written agreement of both Parties.
+Each Party shall comply with applicable data protection laws (including GDPR where relevant).
+The Client shall ensure it has the right to share any personal data with the Provider.

 ---

-## 14. Termination
+## 14. Liability Limitations

-Either Party may terminate this Agreement by providing written notice.

-### 14.1 Termination Without Cause
-Subject to the cancellation and compensation terms below.

-### 14.2 Termination For Cause
-Material breach, confidentiality violation, unlawful conduct, or non-payment allows the non-breaching Party to retain all rights and remedies under law.

-### 14.3 Itemized Closeout
-Upon termination, the Provider shall provide an itemized summary of completed work, time spent, deliverables produced, and approved expenses.
+To the maximum extent permitted by law:
+- The Provider shall not be liable for indirect, consequential, or punitive damages.
+- The Provider’s total liability shall not exceed the total fees paid by the Client under the applicable SOW.
+- The Provider is not responsible for implementation, third-party actions, or decisions made by the Client based on conceptual materials.

 ---

-## 15. Stage-Based Cancellation and Refund Terms
+## 15. Term & Termination

-### 15.1 Stage 1 — Before Work Commences
-Provider retains **10%** of the total project fee as a non-refundable cancellation charge.
-Remaining prepaid amounts (less earned fees/expenses) shall be refunded.

-### 15.2 Stage 2 — After Kickoff / Early Work
-Provider retains **25%** or the value of work completed, whichever is greater.

-### 15.3 Stage 3 — After Substantial Performance
-Provider retains **50%** or the value of work completed, whichever is greater.

-### 15.4 Stage 4 — Near Completion
-Provider retains **75% or more**, depending on work completed and milestone status.

-### 15.5 General
-- Completed work is payable in full.
-- Approved expenses are reimbursed in full.
-- Refunds (if any) issued within **30 days** of termination.

-### 15.6 Symmetry
-These terms apply equally whether the Client or the Provider terminates without cause.
+This Agreement has an initial term of **[12 months]** from the Effective Date and auto-renews unless terminated.

+Either Party may terminate:
+- For convenience with **30 days** written notice (subject to Section 16).
+- For cause immediately upon material breach.

 ---

-## 16. Mutual Good-Faith Protection
+## 16. Stage-Based Cancellation & Refund Terms

-This Agreement protects both Parties from unreasonable cancellation while recognizing reserved time, opportunity cost, work performed, and project commitment.
-Neither Party may use termination to avoid payment for work already completed.
+- **Before Work Commences**: Provider retains **10%** cancellation fee.
+- **After Kickoff but before first major deliverable**: Retains **25%** or value of work performed (whichever greater).
+- **After Substantial Performance**: Retains **50%** or value of work performed.
+- **Near Completion**: Retains **75%+** depending on progress.

+Completed work and approved expenses are payable in full.
+Refunds, if any, will be issued within 30 days.

 ---

-## 17. Independent Contractor
+## 17. Force Majeure

-The Provider is an independent contractor and not an employee, partner, agent, or joint venturer of the Client.
+Neither Party shall be liable for delays or failure to perform due to events beyond reasonable control (including acts of God, war, sanctions, pandemics, or government restrictions).

 ---

-## 18. Governing Law
+## 18. Taxes

-This Agreement shall be governed by the laws of **[Jurisdiction]**.
-Disputes shall be resolved in the courts or arbitration forum of that jurisdiction.
+Client is responsible for all applicable taxes, VAT/GST, and withholding taxes.
+If withholding is required, Client shall gross up payments so the Provider receives the full invoiced amount.

 ---

-## 19. Dispute Resolution
+## 19. Independent Contractor

-The Parties agree to first attempt good-faith negotiation.
-If unresolved, they may proceed to mediation or other permitted dispute resolution methods.
+The Provider is an independent contractor.
+Nothing in this Agreement creates an employment, partnership, or agency relationship.

 ---

+## 20. Governing Law & Dispute Resolution

+This Agreement shall be governed by the laws of **England and Wales**.
+Any disputes shall be finally resolved by arbitration under the Rules of the International Chamber of Commerce (ICC) by one or more arbitrators.
+The seat of arbitration shall be **Singapore**.
+The language shall be English.

+---

+## 21. Local Law Adaptation

+The Parties acknowledge that this Agreement may be reviewed and amended by the Client’s legal counsel to comply with mandatory local laws.
+Any such modifications shall be made in a written addendum and shall not materially alter the core commercial intent unless mutually agreed.

+---

-## 20. Entire Agreement
+## 22. Entire Agreement & Severability

-This Agreement, together with any SOW, appendix, or addendum, constitutes the entire agreement between the Parties and supersedes all prior understandings.
+This Agreement (including any SOW) constitutes the entire understanding between the Parties.
 Amendments must be in writing and signed by both Parties.
+If any provision is held invalid, the remainder shall remain in effect.

 ---

-## 21. Severability
+## 23. Notices

-If any provision is held invalid, the remaining provisions remain in full force and effect.
+Notices shall be sent to the addresses/emails above and are deemed given upon receipt.

 ---

-## 22. Notices

-All notices shall be sent to the addresses/emails listed above and are deemed given upon email transmission or receipt by certified mail.

----

-## 23. Signatures
+## 24. Signatures

 **IN WITNESS WHEREOF**, the Parties have executed this Agreement as of the Effective Date.